zeniazuraiq/zeniazuraiq.github.io/_projects/1_project.md

 category: misc.
 ---

+<i> This is a brief description of work I did as part of my M.Sc. thesis, at NIT Tiruchirappalli, under the supervision of Dr. Somnath Mukhopadhyay.
+You can read the thesis [here](../assets/pdf/MSc_Thesis.pdf)</i>

 Compact stars achieve hydrostatic equilibirum very differently to main sequence stars.
 A white dwarf, for example, supports itself by the fermionic pressure exerted by electrons.
 White dwarfs are composed of degenerate electrons.
 And degenerate electrons obey the Pauli exclusion principle.
 To put it simply, fermions don't like to be pushed together.
 But that's exactly what gravity tries to do.
 And so, we have a balance - between the inward push of gravity and the outward push of the repulsive Fermi interaction.

 The stabilisation against gravity is not limitless.
 As we move to heavier white dwarfs, a higher Fermi pressure is required to stabilise the star.
 Higher Fermi pressures imply higher Fermi velocities.
 This increase is only possible until we hit the cosmic speed limit.
 The speed of light.
 Once the electrons reach (close to) the speed of light, Fermi pressure can no longer support the star against gravity.
 This maximum limit upto which a white dwarf supports itself through the Fermi pressure of its constituent electrons is the famous <b> Chandrasekhar limit </b>.